 I would prefer to know more about the job and your expectations of the employee first to give you a realistic number.

-If you go with this approach, be prepared in case the interviewer presses you for an answer about your salary expectations.
+If you go with this approach, be prepared in case the interviewer presses you for an answer about your compensation expectations.

 Provide a salary range